FREQUENTLY ASKED QUESTIONS

 13. How can parents get involved?

-At the beginning of every year, a list is sent home with some of the areas where help from parents is needed, i.e. invigilating during exams, providing flowers for the lobby, contributing prizes to a golf day or other fundraising events.
-We have a parent body called the EMA’s and they meet once a term.
+At the beginning of every year, a list is sent home with some of the areas where help from parents is needed, i.e. EMAS, is our parent body that encourages parents to get involved in fundraising events such as our annual golf day, trivia etc. and contribute to sport events, invigilating during exams, providing flowers for the lobby, and generally get involve in the social activities at Elsen.

 14. What if my child is not able to manage the academic curriculum?